-The Node Details screen is displayed in Figure 7 with the IP address of the CS1000 node: Call server IP address: 10.10.97.96.
-The Node IPv4 address 10.10.97.178 for Telophony LAN (TLAN) is a virtual address which corresponds to the TLAN IPv4 address 10.10.97.177 of the Signaling Server/SIP Signaling Gateway.
+The Node Details screen is displayed in Figure 7 with the IP address of the CS1000 node.
+Call server IP address: 10.10.97.96.
+The Node IPv4 address 10.10.97.178 is a virtual address which corresponds to the TLAN IPv4 address 10.10.97.177 of the Signaling Server/SIP Signaling Gateway.
 The SIP Signaling Gateway uses this Node IP address to communicate with other components to process SIP calls.